ChrisMayor/D365SwotMatrix/README.md

 * CI integration
 * Some UI enhancements / Design improvements
 * Icons are currently integrated via Googles CDN - maybe needs to be replaced if this is not suiteable for your implementation
+* Get the labels from Dynamics Metadata Service to allow translations

 ## Missing post create refresh of the web resource on the classic ui